Documentation and description of paraguayan Ayoreo, a language of the Chaco

 Chibchan languages have received little documentation in general, and there have not been grammars written on the other languages in the Occidental Isthmic branch (Bribri, Cabecar, and Boruca) that Naso is proposed to belong to.
 Of the languages in the Occidental Isthmic branch, Naso is the only one spoken in Panama (where the others are spoken in Costa Rica).
 The lower Central American region where Chibchan languages are spoken (from Honduras to Colombia) provide a link between the more densely studied Mesoamerican region and the Amazonian and Andean regions of South America.
 Typologically interesting aspects of Chibchan languages include their numeral classifier systems, positional verb systems, alignment patterns, and tonal systems.
 The central location of this language family can provide answers to how such structural characteristics may have been spread from the northern to the southern continent.

 Naso (also known as Teribe) is a Chibchan language spoken in Panama, along the northern part of its border with Costa Rica in the province of Bocas del Toro, by an estimated 1000 people.
 In this project, five teams of Naso culture specialists (Verbal Art Team, Craftsmanship Team, Botany Team, Mythology Team, and Songs Team) held regular meetings to discuss and describe these different types of knowledge.
 Each team consisted young Nasos as technicians, as well as middle adult specialists practitioners of the cultural specialty, and also elder experts with deep historical knowledge of their specialty.
-The deposit consists of five hour-long meetings of each team, which are annotated in ELAN by the team technicians.
+The collection consists of five hour-long meetings of each team, which are annotated in ELAN by the team technicians.
 Each team also produced several short 3-5 minute-long video clips which teach basic cultural concepts of their speciality.

 team meetings were documented and annotated by the Naso technicians trained in documentation methods.
 The resulting ELAR archive of conversations about these cultural topics is the basis of an 950-page illustrated Naso Cultural Encyclopedia called Nasoga tjangyo tjlõkwo (Palabras de los sabios nasos; Words of Naso wisemen), written by the Naso Teams and edited by Natalia Bermúdez.